merll/docker-map/docs/guide/containers/maps.rst

     This setting is also available on client level.
 The container configuration takes precedence over the client setting.

+Where the Docker host supports it (API version >=1.25), and provided you are using version 2.x of the Docker Python library, this setting is also passed during container creation so that manually stopping a container (e.g. through CLI ``docker stop <container>``) is making use of this setting as well.
+Otherwise this only applies when stopping or restarting containers through Docker-Map.

 Stop signal
 """""""""""
 Not all applications handle ``SIGTERM`` in a way that is expected by Docker, so setting